-In 2014, Nestlé in the U.S. began developing the process and strategy for launch of Project Opportunity, a new career acceleration initiative to help people of all ages gain work experience and strengthen their professional development skills in food and beverage manufacturing.
+Our Project Opportunity career acceleration program aims to help people of all ages gain work experience and strengthen their skills in our industry.

 - In 2018, our Project Opportunity Alliance Symposium convened a diverse set of stakeholders from the private, public and non-profit sectors to discuss innovative approaches to veteran hiring and retention and career support for military spouses.

 - Nestlé currently employs 2,400 veterans across our U.S. operating companies and we plan to increase our number of veteran employees in the years ahead.

 - We remain committed to our goal of reaching 300,000 people annually through “readiness for work” activities like mock interviews and career path role models.

 In 2020, Nestlé is partnering with The Manufacturing Institute to help inspire people to consider manufacturing careers.
 Carolyn Lee, executive director of The Manufacturing Institute, calls our partnership “a shining example” of how manufacturers can develop the manufacturing workforce of today.
 Through our partnership, we will support several of the Institute’s initiatives.

 - We will sponsor and join Creators Wanted 2020 – an unprecedented national effort to build the workforce of tomorrow by touring America to help workers see, touch and feel modern manufacturing.

 - Through the Heroes MAKE initiative, Nestlé will continue to support transitioning service members, veterans and military spouses with the skills and certifications to excel in manufacturing careers.

 - Our support of the Institute’s STEP Ahead initiative will help highlight, recognize and mentor women in manufacturing.